 I am board-certified as a Civil Trial Specialist by the the National Board of Trial Advocacy.

 In 2006, I was honored to be among 50 trial attorneys from around the United States selected to attend the intensive 22-day Trial Lawyers College, in Wyoming, founded by the legendary trial lawyer, Gerry Spence.
-I now serve on the College's alumni board.
+In 2010, I served on the Faculty of the College.

-In 2007, 2008 and 2009, I was chosen by my peers to be included as a "Super Lawyer" in New England Super Lawyers Magazine.
+From 2007 through 2014, I have been chosen by my peers to be included as a "Super Lawyer" in New England Super Lawyers Magazine.

-I have served for several years as a member of the Board of Directors of the Vermont Association for Justice (VTAJ).
-I am currently President-Elect of the association.
-I am also a proud member of the American Association for Justice (AAJ), and serve a State Delegate to AAJ.
+From 2010 to 2011, I served as President of the Vermont Association for Justice (VTAJ).
+I am also a proud member of the American Association for Justice (AAJ), and serve on the Board of Governors of the Association.

 Many lawyers call themselves "litigators."
 But to a large degree, "litigation" consists of throwing lots of paper at the other side, but very rarely if ever taking a case to trial.
 I am proud to be a trial lawyer.
 I believe that when an attorney is ready and able to take a case to trial, the client is much more likely to get justice.